kexiZeroing/kexiZeroing.github.io/src/blog/nodejs-learning-notes.md

 ## Streams
 Streams process data in chunks, significantly reducing memory usage.
 All streams in Node.js inherit from the `EventEmitter` class, allowing them to emit events at various stages of data processing.
 These streams can be readable, writable, or both.

 `Readable` is the class that we use to sequentially read a source of data.
-Typical examples of Readable streams in Node.js API are `fs.ReadStream` when reading files, `http.IncomingMessage` when reading HTTP requests, and `process.stdin` when reading from the standard input.
+Typical examples of Readable streams in Node.js API are `fs.ReadStream` when reading files, `http.IncomingMessage` (i.e. `req`) when reading HTTP requests, and `process.stdin` when reading from the standard input.

-`Writable` streams are useful for creating files, uploading data, or any task that involves sequentially outputting data.
-While readable streams provide the source of data, writable streams act as the destination for your data.
-The HTTP response object is a writable stream.
+`Writable` streams are useful for creating files, uploading data, or any task that involves sequentially outputting data. **While readable streams provide the source of data, writable streams act as the destination for your data.** `http.ServerResponse` (i.e. `res`) is a writable stream.
 Typical examples of writable streams in the Node.js API are `fs.WriteStream`, `process.stdout`, and `process.stderr`.

 When working with streams, we usually want to read from a source and write to a destination, possibly needing some transformation of the data in between.
 The `.pipe()` method concatenates one readable stream to a writable (or transform) stream.
 In most cases, it is recommended to use the `pipeline()` method.
 This is a safer and more robust way to pipe streams together, handling errors and cleanup automatically.